Federal and Texas Work Study Programs

 Expressing interest to be considered for Work Study

 To be considered for Work Study, students must express interest below.
-Students can add their name, only once per aid year, (September of the current aid year through June of next year).
-As mentioned before, funds are limited and are based on eligibility and date of FAFSA and financial aid file completion.
+Students can add their name, only once per aid year, for consideration from September of the current aid year through June.

-Note: Submitting the name to the Work Study Interest link does not guarantee a work study award offer, nor an interview.
+Note: Submitting the name to the Work Study Interest link does not guarantee a work study job offer, nor an interview.

-If not hired, students must express their interest for the new aid year, to be considered.
+If not hired, students must express their interest again to be considered for the new aid year.

 Submit Your Interest in Work Study Here